 red chili powder, turmeric powder, crushed coriander powder, salt, and pulao

 masala.
-Keep stirring while splashing water into the masala to prevent burning
+Keep stirring while splashing water into the masala to prevent burning.

 Once